-1. Aim for 7½ to 8 hours of sleep every night … even when you don’t have a regular work schedule.
+1. Aim for 8 hours of sleep every night.
 Maintain your schedule on weekends.
 When we don’t get consistent sleep, it’s like being jet-lagged.
 Those who sleep less than six hours are especially susceptible to infections.
-Many people who don’t think that they need 7.5 – 8 hours of sleep are success-oriented individuals who are in denial about the need for enough sleep.
+Many people who don’t think that they need 8 hours of sleep are success-oriented individuals who are in denial about the need for enough sleep.
 Inadequate sleep lowers your immune system, compromises your thinking ability, and decreases your ability to cope emotionally.

 2. Be mindful.
 Observe your thinking, emotions and behavior without judgment.
 Slow down.
 Accidents of all kinds occur more frequently when we don’t get enough sleep and we’re stressed.
-We’re prone to make decisions in split-seconds instead of taking time to ponder wise choices.
+We’re prone to make decisions in split seconds instead of taking time to ponder wise choices.
 Have any of these events ever happened to you?

-You ran your body into a piece of furniture and caused a deep bruise.
+You ran into a piece of furniture and caused a deep bruise.
 You weren’t aware of your body in relation to the environment, and you didn’t see the piece of furniture.